 Tip 6: Get on your bike and explore the city

 The best way to explore summery Berlin in a sustainable and sporty way is by bike.
 You can either bring your own bike or hire bikes from rental shops or with the help of an app at bike sharing stations.
-We have put together a wide range of different bike tours for you that will take you to the city centre and all 12 districts of Berlin.
+We have put together a large selection of different bike tours for you to really enjoy Berlin in summer.
 Bathing lakes, nature, industrial architecture or the most famous sights of Berlin, everything is included.

 By the way: Even if we like to do without it in photos for aesthetic reasons - be safe on the road, wear a helmet.